VA Streamline Refinance (VA IRRRL): What Is It And How Does It Work?

-Millions of military veterans have taken advantage of this unique housing benefit.
-But what happens if you have a VA loan and are having trouble making your monthly payments?
-A VA Interest Rate Reduction Refinance Loan (IRRRL) may help you refinance to a lower interest rate through assistance from the VA.
+The VA loan program allows eligible veterans, active-duty service members, reservists, National Guard personnel and qualifying surviving spouses access to mortgage options without a down payment or private mortgage insurance.
+Millions of military veterans and active personnel have taken advantage of this unique housing benefit from the Department of Veterans Affairs (VA).
+But what happens if you have a VA loan and you’re having trouble making your monthly payments?
+A VA Interest Rate Reduction Refinance Loan (IRRRL, pronounced “earl”) may help you refinance to a lower interest rate.

-What Is A VA Streamline Refinance?
+What Is A VA IRRRL?

 How Does A VA Streamline Refinance Work?